WeeverApps/iota/README.md

         }
     }

-Anything outside of the `properties` value of this feed is basically metadata, only the `name` value is required in order to validate the schema is the correct one.
+Anything outside of the `properties` value within `details` in this feed is basically metadata, only the `name` value is required in order to validate the schema is the correct one.

 Within `properties`, the only required property is `versions`.
 Other fields are optional: